 C. An e-learning day is counted as a day of instruction and included in the hours of instruction pursuant to Section III.A., above.

-D. The e-learning day plan developed by the charter school will include accommodations for students without Internet access at home and for digital device access for families without the technology or with an insufficient amount of technology for the number of children in the household.
+D. A charter school board may adopt an e-learning day plan after consulting with the exclusive representative of the teachers.
+The e-learning day plan developed by the charter school will include accommodations for students without Internet access at home and for digital device access for families without the technology or with an insufficient amount of technology for the number of children in the household.
 The plan must also provide accessible options for students with disabilities.

 E. The charter school must notify parents and students of its e-learning day plan at the beginning of each school year.